-The Shady Crypto Start-Up Selling ‘Shares’ in Celebs
+The Shady Crypto Startup Selling ‘Shares’ in Celebs

 “BitClout does not ask for consent,” Masmej told the Daily Beast. “[It] is trading on your name without you knowing… People really don’t like this, and that makes sense because it seems almost illegal.”

 The platform, which has become a source of anger and bemusement in the pockets of the internet that pay attention to new crypto projects, operates sort of like a monetized Twitter.
-BitClout lets people speculate on prominent social media figures, buying personalized tokens that theoretically rise and fall in value with the person’s popularity.
+BitClout lets people speculate on prominent social-media figures, buying personalized tokens that theoretically rise and fall in value with the person’s popularity.
 The combination of hype technology and celebrity proved attractive to investors, raising over $165 million from Andreessen Horowitz, the Winklevoss twins, and Reddit co-founder Alexis Ohanian.
 But the project’s critics, of which there are many, see it as a dystopian ploy to commodify human interaction, in the mode of a “Yelp for people.”

 Masmej wasn’t the only one to find himself minted into money.
 When BitClout launched out of private beta on March 24, some 14,000 users had pre-made profiles on the platform, copied from their Twitter accounts and converted into markets for individualized coins, nearly all without approval.
 Elon Musk, the top-ranked token on the website, runs for about $77,000; Ariana Grande goes for just under $25,000.
 Donald Trump, who places slightly below Barstool Sports’ Dave Portnoy (about $17,000), trades for nearly $15,700.

 Masmej found the platform funny, but others were not as entertained.
 The crypto-focused law firm Anderson Kill sent BitClout a cease-and-desist on behalf of a product manager at the token exchange Radar Relay, calling for his likeness to be removed from the site.
-“It is well established that a person or company cannot knowingly use ‘another’s name, voice, signature, photograph or likeness…for purposes of advertising or selling...without such person’s prior consent,” the letter reads, citing the right of publicity under California Civil Code 3344.
+“It is well established that a person or company cannot knowingly use ‘another’s name, voice, signature, photograph or likeness… for purposes of advertising or selling... without such person’s prior consent,” the letter reads, citing the right of publicity under California Civil Code 3344.
 The account was removed, but users can still technically buy its coin by searching for the original username.

 The premise of BitClout is fairly straightforward.
-Traders exchange Bitcoin for the site’s native currency, BitClout, which they must spend to register an account, send messages, or post.
-They can also use the currency to buy “Creator Coins,” individualized tokens issued for prominent personalities.
+Traders exchange bitcoin for the site’s native currency, BitClout, which they must spend to register an account, send messages, or post.
+They can also use the currency to buy “Creator Coins,” which are individualized tokens issued for prominent personalities.
 The more people buy a given Creator Coin, the more its value rises, and vice-versa.
 “It’s literally tokenized clout,” said Brian Fakhoury, a crypto investor who has written about the platform.
 “The more clout you have, the more your thing is worth.”

 The site is set up to capitalize on the clout of its users, requiring the most well-known accounts to engage in a bit of unpaid advertising.
 Figures like Masmej, whose profiles were pre-made on the site, can claim their accounts and issue tokens on their own behalf—but only if they buy BitClout and tweet about the platform.
 Very few people have done this.
 One source who reviewed the website’s backend said about 80 profiles on the platform had been claimed.